 After a nice rest and a bottle of the sweet mak, we powered our way up the Jangbuljae Pass 1.5 km. (about .93 miles) Again, with tired legs and backpacks this was a challenging gradual climb up steps.
 Luckily we had the Makgeolli madness help us get through this one.
 Once you reach the pass there is a picnic area and a huge, ugly power station surrounded by hikers with their picnics.
 From here, you can see the rock formations are a short hike away.

 Seoseokdae Rock and Ipseokdae Rock

-The hexagonal rocks were formed over 70 million years ago due to rapidly cooling hot lava.
-At this point our dogs were barking and squealing like crazy and we needed a rest before we finished the hike.
+The hexagonal rocks were formed over 70 million years ago due to rapid cooling hot lava.
+At this point, our dogs were barking and squealing like crazy and we needed a rest before we finished the hike.
 This time feeling the Makgeolli sadness since we didn’t have another bottle.

 The rock formations were a unique and magical sight to see.
 Sounds cheesy, but how often do you get to see awesome rock formations from 70 million years ago?